vmgresorts/slate-docs/source/index.html.md

 # Introduction

 Welcome to our API docs!
-You can view code examples in the dark area to the right.

-This API documentation was created with [Slate](https://github.com/lord/slate).

 ## Request/Response example